Manual

 Daniel Pastor-Galán

-Daniel earned his PhD degree in Geology from Salamanca University in 2012, worked as a post-doc at Fort Hoofddijk until 2016 and is currently Assistant Professor at Tohoku University, Japan.
-His research is focused on using multi-disciplinary tools to understand tectonic processes, orogenic curvature, paleogeography and plate kinematics.
+Daniel earned his PhD degree in Geology from Salamanca University in 2012, worked as a post-doc at Fort Hoofddijk until 2016 and is currently a Scientist at CSIC (Spain) and Assistant Professor at Tohoku University (Japan).
+His research is focused on using paleomagnetism and other tools to plate kinematics, tectonic processes and global geodynamics.

 Card image cap